simplesamlphp/simplesamlphp/docs/simplesamlphp-developer-information.md

 ### Documentation linting

 The CI system has some linting for markdown files in place.
-This uses `github-action-markdown-cli@v3` to perform the work which itself uses `markdownlint-cli`.
+This uses `github-action-markdown-cli` to perform the work which itself uses `markdownlint-cli`.
 You can install the latter with npm install and then setup the rc file from github-action-markdown-cli from
 <https://github.com/nosborn/github-action-markdown-cli/blob/master/.markdownlintrc>